 At that same time, the ABT® Studio Company was touring and I was given permission to photograph their performances.
 It was great traveling with these kids and the experience provided the necessary time to develop the skill required to shoot fast movement mostly in low light.
 After two years I was invited to photograph the main company, which led to other requests for similar work.

-Although I am the Staff Photographer for American Ballet Theatre, I do work for many companies including Boston Ballet and Mariinsky Ballet.
+I do photography work for many ballet companies including Boston Ballet, Mariinsky Theatre, Bolshoi Ballet, Washington Ballet, Miami City Ballet, Atlanta Ballet and The Radio City Rockettes among others.
 My images are regularly published in the New York Times, Washington Post, Wall Street Journal and all the major dance publications both here and abroad.

 Looking at a photograph is different from watching a performance.
 The camera freezes a moment in time that immediately becomes the past.
 It preserves an instant that is usually not evident to the audience who is watching the dancer pass through it.
 I’m happy to be able to preserve some of these moments.